rust-lang/book/src/ch03-00-common-programming-concepts-in-rust.md

-# Common Programming Concepts in Rust
+# Common Programming Concepts

-Let’s first look at concepts that appear in almost every programming language and see how they work in Rust.
+This chapter covers concepts that appear in almost every programming language and how they work in Rust.
 Many programming languages have much in common at their core.
 None of the concepts presented in this chapter are unique to Rust, but we’ll discuss Rust’s particular syntax and conventions concerning these common concepts.

-Specifically, we’ll be talking about variables, basic types, functions, comments, and control flow.
+Specifically, you’ll learn about variables, basic types, functions, comments, and control flow.
 These foundations will be in every Rust program, and learning them early will give you a strong core to start from.

 <!-- PROD: START BOX -->

-> Keep in mind as we get into variables and functions that the Rust language has
-> a set of *keywords* that have been reserved for use by the language only, much
-> like other languages do.
-This means you cannot use these words as names of
-> variables or functions, for example.
-Most of these have special meaning and we
-> will be using them to do various things in our Rust programs; a few have no
-> current functionality associated but have been reserved for functionality that
-> might be in the Rust language in the future.
-You can find a list of the
-> keywords in Appendix XX.
+### Keywords

+The Rust language has a set of *keywords* that have been reserved for use by the language only, much like other languages do.
+Keep in mind that you cannot use these words as names of variables or functions.
+Most of the keywords have special meanings, and you’ll be using them to do various tasks in your Rust programs; a few have no current functionality associated with them but have been reserved for functionality that might be added to Rust in the future.
+You can find a list of the keywords in Appendix A.

 <!-- PROD: END BOX -->